nicolaslecrique/vibe-basic/README.md

 Vibe coding is amazing, but at some point, you need to bring some structure to build more complex and reliable apps.

-This is where VibeBasic enter the game. a new way to Vibe-code using Spec-Driven Development
+This is where VibeBasic enter the game.
+Bye-bye weird coding symbols and black magic (a.k.a the terminal), you can now vibe-code scalable and reliable apps without Software Engineers.

 What it brings to the table: